Trustees say they see no reason to prohibit sales

 Trustees declined a request from a Garden Street resident to change the local law to restrict demolition and construction activities at 126 Main St., the former site of Carolyn’s Flower Shoppe.
 Village code restricts excessive noise between 7 a.m. and 10 p.m.
 “If you’re working in construction as [Trustee] Steve [Voloto] and I have when it’s 100 degrees out, you have to get started before 7 o’clock,” said Mayor Dave Merandy.
 Murphy said there is no heavy construction in the village as late as 10 p.m.

 The annual picnic for senior citizens and the appreciation dinner for village employees and volunteers will be combined as a barbecue scheduled for Sept.
 15 at Mayor’s Park.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.